 In some IT-projects this way of working can be observed: More often than not there is no strong cost-benefit assessment with a conclusive strategic goal which is being understood by all members of the delivery team; for only some areas of responsibility there are many coordinators, coaches, consultants and managers, but for many programming tasks there are only some software developers; the produced code is of bad quality because of heavy time pressure and too few developers with the right skills; software that is being developed is not being used because the way it is build does not help the users doing their work; responsibilities are unclear, power is being exercised when it comes to track down the guilty parties but leadership is not being given; success is not being seeked because all energy is consumed to avoid only failure.
-This way of working does not safeguard our existence - instead it causes disease.
+This way of working does not safeguard our existence - instead, it causes disease.
 Here is a lot to lose and little to win.
-If you can not change the situation try to leave.
+If you can not change the situation, try to leave.

 Projects are being deceived into such situations at first by managers.
 Managers are responsible for the way the systems works.
-If they miss to set the right constraints to foster and direct self-organizational forces, no guiding process can be established by the work-force level.
+If they miss setting the right constraints to foster and direct self-organizational forces, no guiding process can be established by the work-force level.
 The missing leadership creates a vacuum allowing disorder and lack of direction to flow in.

 A software development team will establish a system of continuous integration or even delivery.
-If the environment is not prepared for that, the team will fight for it, because not to do so would hurt workmenship standards.
+If the environment is not prepared for that, the team will fight for it, because not to do so would hurt workmanship standards.

 By claiming our work as being art, the development opportunities will expand for the individual, the team and the surrounding organization.
-Now it´s all about purpose, autonomy and mastery.
+Now it´s all about purpose, autonomy, and mastery.
 Seth Godin explains what art in work may be:

 There used to be two teams in every workplace: management and labor.
 Now there’s a third team, the linchpins.
 These people invent, lead (regardless of title), connect others, make things happen, and create order out of chaos.
 They figure out what to do when there’s no rule book.
 They delight and challenge their customers and peers.
 They love their work, pour their best selves into it, and turn each day into a kind of art.
 [Godin 2010]

-By Seth Godins definition an artist is
+By Seth Godin’s definition an artist is

-… someone who uses bravery, insight, creativity and boldness to challenge the status quo.
+… someone who uses bravery, insight, creativity, and boldness to challenge the status quo.
 And an artist takes it personally.
 [Godin 2010:83]

-Art is not decoration, it is a motor of change.
+Art is not decoration - it is a motor of change.
 And art will only be made by artists.
-In this sense the heads behind the agile movement can be seen as artists.
+In this sense, the heads behind the agile movement can be seen as artists.

-The centralized planning, disassembly and automation of work brought us to the integration of human work into precise production timing and to an understanding of companies as automatic production machines.
+The centralized planning, disassembly, and automation of work brought us to the integration of human work into precise production timing and to an understanding of companies as automatic production machines.
 Wohland and Wiemeyer explain the concept with their model of the Taylor-Tub.

 The momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results.
 People who can bear with complexity.
-For those people values and leadership are of much higher importance than centralized control and management.
+For those people, values and leadership are of much higher importance than centralized control and management.

 It is not about even more working.
-Instead I think we need to care about a more suitable style of working for nowadays, about personal progress and development.
+Instead, we need to care about a more suitable style of working nowadays, about personal progress and development.
 Those people and companies that understand their work as an art and who explore the field that will be opened through that thinking and acting, are the avant-garde of a new wave.
 Maybe this wave can be compared to the transformative power that Taylorism unfolded during the last century.
 The Agile Manifesto and also the software craftsmanship movement are patterns of this new reality.
 The related value systems can guide the path for the individual, the team and the company.

 [Aicher 1992] O. Aicher, “analog und digital”, Ernst & Sohn, 1992